Notes on the Geography of The Eastern United States: Farming in Aroostook County

 The replacement house, built about 1975.
 The owner has survived partly because he has plenty of wood to cut during the winter.
 It's the cash from that wood, which he himself cuts and yards, that keeps him afloat.

-It's still white here when the seed potatoes start heading to Georgia or some such destination.
+It's still white here when the seed potatoes start heading to Florida or other warm states.

 Inside the truck: nothing fancy.
 Just bulk loading.

-The inside of the potato house, where potatoes are inspected before being loaded.
+Inside the potato house, potatoes are inspected before being loaded.

 Bins, not quite full.